tanishqsardana/Maze/README.md

 Uploaded program uses Stack as a Frontier but you can change it to Queue

-You can even find the path traversed which was wrong
+You can even find the path traversed which was wrong, in the image